sethips/Research-Papers-for-NLP/README.md

-## Table of contents
-Needs to be done

-## Topics Covered
-1. Text preprocessing
-2.

-## Text Preprocessing
 1. ### Stemming
 	In this step you reduce similar words to a single word.
 For example beautiful and beautifully are stemmed to beauti.
 	Papers.
 Porter stemmer is the best stemming algorithm and also it can be modified according to your use cases also.